 This article is part of the Information Security magazine issue of October 2017, Vol. 19, No. 8

-Big data and cloud storage are driving the need for more data-centric approaches to information security at large companies.
+Big data and cloud computing are driving the need for more data-centric approaches to information security at large companies.
 Threat actors' abilities to slip past network-level defenses -- evident by data breaches such as those at Equifax -- and the need for compliance with security and data privacy regulations require a shift from infrastructure to data-level controls.
 Analysts have increasingly advocated end-to-end, data-centric security models.
 Yet, for CISOs, implementing such an approach presents untold challenges.
-At large organizations with well-entrenched network security programs, moving to a data-centric model can be especially complex.
+At large organizations with well-entrenched network security programs, moving to a data-centric security model can be especially complex.
 Awareness of the need for better data-level protections has grown in recent years mostly as the result of data breaches.
 Though security spending worldwide has spiked sharply and will exceed an estimated $86.4 billion this year, according to technology research firm Gartner, data breach numbers have not declined and instead appear headed in the opposite direction.
-Numbers maintained by ...
+Numbers ...

 Access this PRO+ Content for Free!

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Data breaches and incoming regulations are heightening the need for a data-centric security model, say security leaders.
 Here’s how to gain control and stop unauthorized use of your data.